 Today’s post is kindly provided by a reader who attends Sing and Sign baby signing classes with her two children.

-Sing and Sign classes are held every Monday and Thursday at Horfield Methodist Church in term-time and are led by Helen, a local mum of three children.
-However, there are also Sing and Sign classes held throughout greater Bristol.
+Sing and Sign classes are held every Monday and Thursday at Horfield Methodist Church in term-time.
+There are also Sing and Sign classes held throughout greater Bristol.

 Sing and Sign classes encourage good communication by teaching your baby simple and easy signs such as ‘more’, milk’, ‘tired’, ‘mummy’ or ‘change nappy’, to name but a few.